-It is highly recommended that the Alaska Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.
+It is highly recommended that the Utah Real Estate handbook be reviewed, with special attention given to the content outlines, before taking the examination.

-Individuals who wish to obtain a real estate license in the state of Alaska must:
+Individuals who wish to obtain a real estate license in the state of Utah must:

-1. Complete prelicensing education.
+1. Complete Prelicensing Education.

 Before taking an examination, candidates must complete all prelicensing education.
-(See page 2 for additional details.)